tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

   derive any Policy Filter Topologies, choosing to operate directly on the full physical network.

+o It is anticipated that there may be very many IETF Network Slices supported by a network operator over a single physical network.
+A network may support a limited number of Slice-Flow Aggregates, with each of the Slice-Flow Aggregates grouping any number of the IETF Network Slices streams.

 # Network Resource Partition Modes {#SliceModes}

 An NRP Policy can be used to dictate if the network resource partitioning